ravitemer/codecompanion-history.nvim/README.md

                     ---Maximum number of times to refresh the title (default: 3) max_refreshes = 3,
                 },

-                continue_last_chat = false,
+                ---On exiting and entering neovim, loads the last chat on opening chat continue_last_chat = false,
-                delete_on_clearing_chat = false,
+                ---When chat is cleared with `gx` delete the chat from history delete_on_clearing_chat = false,
+                ---Directory path to save the chats
                 dir_to_save = vim.fn.stdpath("data") .. "/codecompanion-history",
+                ---Enable detailed logging for history extension
                 enable_logging = false,

                 -- Summary system